\'Etale homotopy groups of algebraic groups and homogeneous spaces: Introduction

 Computing the (unstable) homotopy groups of compact Lie groups is a much-studied classical problem.
 A lot is known on the subject but only low-degree results have some uniformity.
 The behaviour of higher degree groups is much more irregular, and they are computed case by case following the classification of simple Lie groups (see e.g. \cite{mimura}, \S 3.2 for a survey).

 Perhaps the most famous uniform theorem is a classical result of \'Elie Cartan \cite{cartan}: all compact Lie groups have trivial second homotopy.
-In this paper we prove the following analogue in algebraic geometry.
+Our first main result in this note is the following analogue in algebraic geometry.